Astronomaly at scale: searching for anomalies amongst 4 million galaxies: Results

 \section{Results}

-To evaluate the performance of anomaly detection methods, particularly in scenarios where the dataset contains an unknown number of interesting anomalies, we employ two types of plots: a recall plot and a Uniform Manifold Approximation and Projection (UMAP) plot \citep{mcinnes2020umap}.
+To evaluate the performance of anomaly detection methods, particularly in scenarios where the data set contains an unknown number of interesting anomalies, we employ two types of plots: a recall plot and a Uniform Manifold Approximation and Projection (UMAP) plot (McInnes, Healy \& Melville \citeyear{mcinnes2020umap}).

-The recall plot, as depicted in Figure \ref{fig: AL vs GP for all anomalies}, serves to illustrate how the anomaly detection algorithm ranks sources from most to least anomalous based on their anomaly scores.
-In this plot, the x-axis represents the position of the sources in the ranked list, while the y-axis represents the recall for the specific class of interest.
-Essentially, the y-value increases when a source belongs to the class of interest.
+Recall plots, as depicted in Fig. \ref{fig: AL vs GP for all anomalies} and Fig. \ref{fig: Normalised plot}, serve to illustrate how the anomaly detection algorithm ranks sources from most to least anomalous based on their anomaly scores.
+In this plot, the x--axis represents the position of the sources in the ranked list, while the y--axis represents the recall for the specific class of interest.
+Essentially, the y--value increases when a source belongs to the class of interest.
 A steeper slope at the beginning of the plot indicates better performance, as it means that a user has to search through fewer sources to find interesting anomalies.
 This ranking of sources is crucial because, in the \astronomaly{} interface, the sources on the left would be displayed first for labelling when using the score-based ranking.
 Other ordering methods, such as random ordering, are also available in the interface.

-To visualise the high-dimensional features in a two-dimensional space, the UMAP technique was used in this work \citep{mcinnes2020umap}.
-UMAP is a nonlinear dimensionality reduction technique that retains the topological structure of the data.
+To visualize the high-dimensional features in a two-dimensional space, the UMAP technique was used in this work (McInnes, Healy \& Melville \citeyear{mcinnes2020umap}).
+UMAP is a non-linear dimensionality reduction technique that retains the topological structure of the data.
 This means it can capture both global and local relationships among data points.
 In a UMAP plot, clusters are groups of points that are close together in feature space, suggesting that the data points within the clusters share similarities or patterns that differentiate them from other data points.
 UMAP can also highlight outliers, which are data points that significantly differ from the majority of the data.
 Outliers may appear as isolated points far from any clusters or as points located on the edges of clusters but not tightly grouped with them.
-By embedding high-dimensional features into a two-dimensional space, UMAP visualisations, like the one shown in Figure \ref{fig: UMAP of evaluation set}, help provide valuable insights into the underlying data structure and the performance of the anomaly detection methods.
+By embedding high-dimensional features into a two-dimensional space, UMAP visualizations, like the one shown in Fig. \ref{fig: UMAP of evaluation set}, help provide valuable insights into the underlying data structure and the performance of the anomaly detection methods.